Backgrounder on Mixed Oxide Fuel

 DCS applied in 2006 to possess and use plutonium at the facility.
 The NRC's review is documented in a 2010 final Safety Evaluation Report.
 The NRC would only issue an operating license after verifying that all the major structures, systems and components have been properly constructed.

-Construction began in 2007, but DOE has proposed halting construction due to the project's cost.
+Construction began in 2007.
+DOE has proposed halting construction due to the cost.
+Congress has continued to fund the project, however.

 MOX Use in U.S. Reactors